opentdf/otdfctl/docs/man/policy/kas-grants/_index.md

 To accomplish this, they each define KAS Grants between their KASes and policy attributes, and TDF data with at least two attributes - one assigned a KAS Grant to Bob's KAS and another assigned a KAS Grant to Alice's KAS.

-Both KASes will need to permit access and release payload keys for the data TDFd with multiple attributes assigned KAS Grants to be accessible and decrypted.
+Both KASes will need to permit access and release payload keys for the data TDF'd with multiple attributes assigned KAS Grants to be accessible and decrypted.

 Attribute A: `https://conglomerate.com/attr/organization/value/acmeco`